Phineas/lanyard/README.md

 [discordstatus-website](https://github.com/lucaledd/discordstatus-website) - Display your Discord status on your own website with premade CSS, and JS \
 [osu-nowplaying](https://github.com/Hexality/osu-nowplaying) - A small tool to scrape the info of the map you're curently playing on osu!lazer and dump into a file for obs to read. \
 [landart](https://pub.dev/packages/landart) - A featureful API wrapper for Lanyard & Lanyard KV written in Dart. \
-[lanyard.py](https://github.com/nerma-now/lanyard.py) - Modern and fully asynchronous wrapper for Lanyard API written in Python 3.12+.
+[lanyard.py](https://github.com/nerma-now/lanyard.py) - Modern and fully asynchronous wrapper for Lanyard API written in Python 3.12+. \
+[lanyard-mcp-server](https://github.com/NNTin/lanyard-mcp-server) - Exposing Lanyard API in MCP - with Docker support

 ## API Docs